Collybia tuberosa

-Collybia tuberosa, commonly known as the lentil shanklet or the appleseed coincap, is an inedible species of fungus in the family Tricholomataceae, and the type species of the genus Collybia.
-Like the two other members of its genus, it lives on the decomposing remains of other fleshy mushrooms.
+Collybia tuberosa, commonly known as the lentil shanklet or the appleseed coincap, is a species of fungus in the family Tricholomataceae, and the type species of the genus Collybia.

 The fungus produces small whitish fruit bodies with caps up to 1 cm wide held by thin stems up to 5 cm long.
 On the underside of the cap are closely spaced white gills that are broadly attached to the stem.
 At the base of the stem, embedded in the substrate is a small reddish-brown sclerotium that somewhat resembles an apple seed.
 The appearance of the sclerotium distinguishes it from the other two species of Collybia, which are otherwise very similar in overall appearance.

-C. tuberosa is found in Europe, North America, and Japan, growing in dense clusters on species of Lactarius and Russula, boletes, hydnums, and polypores.
+Like the two other members of its genus, C. tuberosa lives on the decomposing remains of other fleshy mushrooms.
+It is found in Europe, North America, and Japan, growing in dense clusters on species of Lactarius and Russula, boletes, hydnums, and polypores.

-Taxonomy, phylogeny, and naming
+A 2023 chemical analysis found that this mushroom contains 49 mg/kg of the mycotoxin muscarine.

+Taxonomy

 The species was first described under the name Agaricus tuberosus by the French naturalist Jean Bulliard in the 6th volume of his Herbier de la France (1786).
 Christian Hendrik Persoon called it Agaricus amanitae subsp. tuberosus in his 1799 publication Observationes Mycologicae, while Samuel Frederick Gray referred it to Gymnopus in 1821.
 It was transferred to Collybia by Paul Kummer in 1886.
 The species has also been called Microcollybia tuberata in a 1979 publication by Joanne Lennox, but the genus Microcollybia has since been folded into Collybia.
 Additional taxonomic synonyms include Marasmius sclerotipes Bres.
 1881, Chamaeceras sclerotipes (Bres.)
 Kuntze 1898, and Collybia sclerotipes (Bres.)
 S.Ito 1950.
-It has also been named Collybia Acervata later.
+It has also been named C. acervata.

 Molecular phylogenetic analysis reported in 2001 used RNA sequences to establish that C. tuberosa forms a monophyletic group with C. cookei and C. cirrhata; this finding was later corroborated in a 2006 publication.

+Etymology

 The specific epithet tuberosa is derived from the Latin word for "tuberous".
 The mushroom is commonly known as the "lentil shanklet", or the "appleseed coincap".
 Samuel Gray called it the "tuberous naked-foot" in his 1821 Natural Arrangement of British plants.